LoyolaChicagoBooks/introcs-csharp/rst/funcsummary.rst

 #.
 The actual parameter list is a comma separated list of the *same*
     length as the formal parameter list.
 Each entry is an expression.
+    The entries in an actual parameter list do *not* include type declarations.

     Effectively, the function execution starts by assigning to each formal parameter variable the corresponding value from